Do you want to add this user to your connections?

 What are the best ways to ensure digital security?

-As for businesses, they must protect their employees with regular cyber security training, install encryption software on company devices, establish a communication protocol in case of data breaches, encrypt sensitive information that hackers can use against them (like client lists), set strong passwords/passphrases for employee logins, block suspicious sites from accessing the network to stop possible infections from spreading, apply two-factor authentication measures to important accounts like email addresses where reports are sent.
+As for businesses, they must protect their employees with regular cyber security training, install encryption software on company devices, establish a communication protocol in case of data breaches, encrypt sensitive information that hackers can use against them (like client lists), set strong passwords/passphrases for team member logins, block suspicious sites from accessing the network to stop possible infections from spreading, apply two-factor authentication measures to important accounts like email addresses where reports are sent.

 The future of digital security